The words we choose are important.

 So when a particular group is labeled “migrants” or “refugees,” for example, it matters.
 Assumptions are made based upon the label given, and certain rights are assigned… or taken away.

-Here’s what you need to know about the differences between refugees, asylum seekers, and migrants—and why it matters when and how each term is used.
+Here’s what you need to know about the differences between refugees, asylum seekers, immigrants, and migrants—and why it matters when and how each term is used.

 A refugee is any person who has been forced to flee their country due to war, persecution, or because their home government cannot or will not protect them.